Anglers are responsible for following all rules below but if you would like to jump straight to the Bass Measuring Rules, CLICK HERE.

 •Length is rounded down to the nearest quarter of an inch.

-•Fish must be submitted to the system by 3:45.
-Anglers must be present when their name is called during the results ceremony or they will be disqualified.
+•Fish must be submitted to the system by the time listed on each tournament page.
+For the National Championship in-person tournament, anglers must be present when their name is called during the results ceremony or they will be disqualified.

 •Polygraph: Each contestant may be required to submit to a polygraph examination at a time and location determined by the tournament director following the end of the competition in each tournament and abides by its conclusion.
 Failure to pass the polygraph will result in disqualification.